mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Topics: BLE, Node RED, MQTT, the Web, and InfluxDB

 :checkered_flag: Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project3.pdf.
 This single pdf will contain your responses to the questions marked with a checkered flag.
-It is important that you ***clearly label*** each answer with the project part number and that you provide your name and email address at the top of the .pdf.
+It is important that you ***clearly label*** each answer with the project part number and question number and that you provide your name and email address at the top of the .pdf.

 ### Overview

-In class, we have reviewed the architecture of several IoT platforms: Google Cloud IoT, AWS IoT, IBM's Watson IoT, CMU's Sensor Andrew, and CMU's OpenChirp.
+In class, we have reviewed the architecture of several IoT platforms: Google's Cloud IoT, AWS's IoT, IBM's Watson IoT, CMU's Sensor Andrew, and CMU's OpenChirp.
 Each of these included a constrained networking area (the edge), a gateway layer, a publish/subscribe broker, a persistence layer, analytics capabilities and a web front end.

 In this project, we will build our own system using the same architecture.
 The constrained area will use Bluetooth Low Energy (BLE).
 The gateway tier will use Node-RED.
 We will use MQTT as our broker and InfluxDB for analytics, storage, and the web dashboard.